IgorTodorovskiIBM/blog/_posts/2025-07-11-speed-up-with-ccache.md

 * `real    9m16.050s` (approximately **556 seconds**)
 * The zopen build framework, which times the core build phase separately from configure and install, reported: `VERBOSE: build completed in 251 seconds.`

-As my results show, the very first build with `ccache` was slightly *slower* than the baseline.
+As the results show, the very first build with `ccache` was slightly *slower* than the baseline.
 This is expected!
-It's the one-time cost of `ccache` hashing every single file and populating its cache for the first time.
-The real magic comes next.
+This is the one-time cost of `ccache` hashing every file and populating its cache for the first time.
+The real magic happens next.

 **3. The `ccache` Test (Warm Cache):**

 This is the key test.
-It simulates all subsequent builds in a CI pipeline or a developer's clean rebuild after the cache has been populated.
+It simulates all subsequent builds in a CI pipeline or a developer's clean rebuild after the cache is populated.
 I again removed the build artifacts and re-ran the exact same command.
 ```bash
 rm -rf bash-* # remove the bash source/build directory
 echo "Starting 'zopen build --ccache' on a warm cache..."